 Daily parking permit dispensers are located in all seven of the student parking lots.
 All dispensers will accept one dollar bills, dimes, nickels and quarters.
 Once purchased, daily permits may be used in any student parking stall on campus.

-During the Spring Semester, (Monday, January 28 through Friday, May 24, 2013) all of the following parking permits will be valid for use:
+During the Fall Semester (August 31, 2015 through December 19, 2015) all of the following permits will be valid for use.

-• Daily Parking Permit (Valid on the date purchased only.
-You may purchase this permit for $3.00 .)
-Permit Machines take coins and one dollar bills only.
+• Daily Parking Permit (Valid on the date purchase only-$3.00 per day) Permit Machines take coins and one dollar bills only.)

 Motorcycles/motor scooters are prohibited from parking in spaces designated for four wheel vehicles.
 Designated motorcycle parking is available in parking lots 2,5, 7 and East College Circle (near Athletic Fields) at West Valley College and in parking lots A, B, C, D, at Mission College.
 No parking permit is required for motorcycles parking in designated motorcycle parking areas.

 Visitors who will be on campus for a brief visit may take advantage of a limited number of free fifteen (15), thirty (30) or (40) minute parking stalls.Vehicles properly parked in a marked time zone stall do not need to display a parking permit.
 Visitors who believe their visit may exceed the posted time limit of the time-zone stall are encouraged to purchase a daily parking permit for use in a student parking stall.
 Vehicles parked in a marked time-zone in excess of the posted time limit may receive a citation.